 Rationalization: Rationalizations take many forms, including: I was just borrowing the money, It wasn’t really hurting anyone, Everybody does it, I was only taking what was owed to me, I didn’t take it for myself.
 I needed it to pay my child’s medical bills.

-Unfortunately, there is usually a mixture of pressure, opportunity, and rationalization in play, and there is no reliable method to predict when an individual may commit a fraud.
+Unfortunately, there is usually a mixture of pressure, opportunity, and rationalization in play, and there is no reliable method to predict when an individual may commit fraud.